MedicalGenomicsLab/PanelApp_Pipeline/README.md

 This script requires a parameters file, which contains information about the version of PanelApp to query, as well as the the input / output directories.
 The parameter file also contains the token files for both PanelApp Australia and Genomics England instance of PanelApp.

-An example of the parameter file can be found in _____
+An example of the parameter file can be found in /PADA-WAN/1-1/

-To run this script use

-python3 1-1_Downlad-IDs.py --file-path parameters_file.txt
+To run this script use following command: python3 1-1_Downlad-IDs.py --file-path parameters_file.txt

-This will produce
+If run correctly it will produce a .tsv file containing information for each panel in the PanelApp of your choice.

 ## 1.2 - Panel Downloader